charliehwang/template_web_static/README.md

 # Template for a Static Web App

 Use this as a starting point for a local file web app.
+The html template is located in "./src/index.html".
+JS/SCSS and test files are also located also in the same "./src" directory.

 ## Getting Started